maguirebob/tech-blog-portfolio/docs/Tech Blog Portfolio Website Design.md

 ## Purpose

 This design document outlines the creation of a **Tech Blog & Portfolio Website** that follows the Node.js Express PostgreSQL Website Architecture conventions.
 The website will showcase blog articles, portfolio projects, and user management features while demonstrating all the development workflows and approaches specified in the architecture document.
+The purpose of the site is to be a testing ground for managing deployments and migrations.

 ### Website Concept
 A modern, responsive tech blog and portfolio website featuring: